Geometric Algebra: A natural representation of three-space: Introduction

-Thus the Dirac equation using three-space GA simply becomes an extension of the free Maxwell equation shown in Eq.~(\ref{boxMaxwell}), with the addition of a mass ($ m $) term and expansion of the field $ F $ to a full multivector as shown.
-This is clearly a dramatic simplification of the standard Dirac equation, which is normally considered embedded in four-dimensional space time employing $4 \times 4 $ complex matrices, as shown in Appendix B. Hence we can recognize another over-complication in current mathematical formalisms with this example, in that the non-commuting property of matrices is used as a substitute for the much simpler non-commuting real basis vectors of GA.
+The similarity of Dirac's equation with Maxwell's equation now becomes evident, comparing Eq.~(\ref{freeDirac}) and Eq.~(\ref{boxMaxwell}).
+Also setting $ m = 0 $ in the Dirac equation, in accordance with a massless photon, we find $ \partial F = 0 $, which is the source free Maxwell equation.
 Also, with the GA form of the Dirac equation, we can see that it describes a multivector field, given by Eq.~(\ref{generalMultivector}), over real three-space, that is, at each point in three-space we have a multivector valued field defined.
+This is clearly a significantly simplified representation of the Dirac equation, which is normally considered embedded in four-dimensional spacetime employing $4 \times 4 $ complex matrices, as shown in Appendix B.